learn-co-curriculum/fe-how-the-web-works/README.md

 ## Objectives

-1. Explain hpw browsers connect to a server to retrieve web pages.
+1. Explain how browsers connect to a server to retrieve web pages.
 2. Describe the role domains, IPs, DNS, and host servers play.
 3. Recognize the headers and body of the request and response cycle.
 4. Explain the relationship of front-end to back-end